amaha7984/DeepLearning-Projects/Coding/PythonProjects/README.md

                                                 I live in Miami."""
 - Note with triple quotation mark, if we have line break then it will also appear same in the printed statement.

+#### Combining Strings
+See file "strings.py"

+#### String length: len keyword can be used to print the number of characters in string
+See file "strings.py"